Fact-Finding Delegation on Migrant Crisis

 In Response to Migrant Crisis, Elected Officials and Community Leaders Join Fact-Finding Delegation to Central American Countries

-Today, a delegation of elected officials, community leaders, legal experts, and journalists are traveling to observe country conditions in Central America.
+A delegation of elected officials, community leaders, legal experts, and journalists are traveling to observe country conditions in Central America.
 The delegation will closely examine the conditions that are contributing to the ongoing border crisis, and generating migrant caravans.

 The delegation will raise awareness of the conditions driving migration from the unstable region, and the negative consequences that await immigrants, including recipients of humanitarian relief such as Temporary Protected Status (TPS), if they are forcibly deported by the Trump Administration to Central America.